I did this aquarium craft in our summer camp program with children ages 5-13. It was a big hit; they all enjoyed the craft.

 This craft can also be part of a summer birthday party or an under-the-sea theme party.
 Follow the step-by-step directions below to make your DIY Mason Jar Aquarium Craft.

-Materials: mason jar or plastic bottle (I used a both a 1/2 pint and a full pint), aquarium rocks or gravel, aquarium trees tiny shells, blue food coloring, distilled or regular water
+mason jar or plastic bottle (I used both a 1/2 pint and a full pint), aquarium rocks or gravel, aquarium trees’ tiny shells, blue food coloring, distilled or regular water

-Other aquarium fillers: treasure chest, sunken ship, scuba diver, artificial fish
+Fill your mason jar aquarium with a. sunken treasure chest, a sunken ship, a scuba diver, artificial fish, or shells.

-Step 2: Place aquariums plants into your jar.
+Place aquarium plants into your jar.
 I used one per jar.
-Depending on the size of your jar and plant you may need to cut them down a little so it will fit.
+Depending on the size of your jar and plant you may need to cut them down a little, so they will fit.
 Make sure the bottom of your plant is completely covered by the rocks.

-Step 4: Fill your jar with water and add 1 drop of blue food coloring at a time to get the color you like.
+Fill your jar with water and add one drop of blue food coloring at a time to get the color you like.
 It is very important to add one drop at a time.
 You may only need to use one drop.